 Her Parents Were Missionaries And She Grew Up In Humble Conditions

-Her father came from a long line of missionary doctors.
+Her father was a missionary doctor.
 There was a need for doctors in the town of Montemorelos, Mexico, where she grew up, and he made it his mission to build a hospital there.
 Despite being a doctor’s kid, she did not live a luxurious lifestyle.

 She Hates The Kardashians

-Despite becoming a household name through her reality TV shows Miami Ink and LA Ink, Kat Von D is not the biggest fans when it comes to the other queens of reality TV: the Kardashians.
-Kat told Fashion magazine:
+Despite becoming a household name through her reality TV shows, Kat Von D is not the biggest fan of the other queens of reality TV: the Kardashians.
+She told Fashion magazine:

 I think those girls are beautiful in their own right, but I think what they represent and the message they [portray] to people is really so awful...
 Teaching people that money, status, fame, who you’re f*cking and all that stuff is important, I think it’s awful.
 I don’t back that sh*t at all.
 When I look at a lot of their products and the things they put out into the world, I don’t see that quality that’s profound and speaks to my heart.
 I just see dollar signs.